algorithmiaio/dev-center/_pages/event-flows/azure-sb.md

 ### Creating a Service Bus namespace and queue using an ARM template

 To begin using Azure SB, you must create a namespace with a name that's globally unique across Azure, and a queue to serve as a message broker.
 We provide the ARM template below to create these resources.
-For general information about Azure resource management, see <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview" target="_blank" rel="noopener noreferrer">What is Azure Resource Manager?</a> and <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview" target="_blank" rel="noopener noreferrer">What are ARM templates?</a>.
+See <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview" target="_blank" rel="noopener noreferrer">What is Azure Resource Manager?</a> and <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview" target="_blank" rel="noopener noreferrer">What are ARM templates?</a> for general information about Azure resource management.

-To use this ARM template, search for the **Templates** service and click **+ Create**.
+To use this ARM template, search for the **Templates** service in the portal and click **+ Create**.

 In the **General** page, provide a **Name** and **Description** for and click **OK**.